lasircc/las_1_knowledge_base/docs/biobank.rst

 *********************

 Here we exemplify the name-change procedure using the case in which a user wants to change the name of a rack from **old_barcode** to **new_barcode**.
-A rack is usually barcoded manually by operators, hence they may require to change their barcodes according to their needs.
+A rack is usually barcoded manually by operators, hence they may require to change their barcodes according to tattributeheir needs.

 To do so go to we use the ``Storage`` database.